FreeOpcUa/opcua-client-gui/README.md

 * Connecting and disconnecting
 * showing attributes and references
 * subscribing to variable
+* make available on pip: sudo pip install freeopcua-client

 TODO (listed after priority):
 * remember connections and show connection history
 * detect lost connection and automatically reconnect
 * more human friendly attributes and refs display
 * subscribing to events
-* make available on pip
 * installer for windows

 NOT PLANNED: